 You’ll also need copies of your borrower’s business or GST license or Articles of Incorporation indicating you’re insured.
 If you are a small business, the self-employed mortgage requirements will include personal and business credit ratings, evidence that you’re a principal owner in the business, and proof that you’re a licensed business.

 If your lender confirms your application and you wish to proceed, they may or may not ask for evidence that your down payment was not given or lent to you.
 This is critical information that can be shown with a simple bank statement or confirmation letter.
 However, proof of down payment is not for necessary self employed mortgages in Canada.

 More Canadians are turning to private financing firms for the acquisition of self-employed mortgages for a reason; they offer fast and easy access to money even to the utmost challenging cases.

-At Freedom Capital, we have a reputation to look beyond the numbers and provide ideal self employed mortgages in Canada.
+At Freedom Capital, we have a reputation to look beyond the numbers and has smooth self employed mortgage process.
 We deliver new and progressive mortgages and financing solutions with flexible yet common-sense underwriting that is easily understandable for borrowers.

 We deal with each and every type of consumer, from self-employed borrowers to residential real-estate investors to borrowers with recent credit events.
 We take pride in helping self-employed individuals in acquiring self employed mortgages on a simple and ‘common sense’ approach method.